THOMASELOVE/500-classes-2025/project_updates.md

 1. The final project document (not the slides), including all elements, should be written in Quarto and submitted as HTML.
 Do not send me Word or PDF files for the final version.
 And don't send me anything with tracked changes, please.
 2. The slides for your project presentation can be in PDF, Powerpoint or Google Slides.
+3. If you learn nothing else from this course in general and this project in particular, please learn that statistical significance is not in any way a useful concept, and you shouldn't be using it for any purpose *other* than deciding whether or not to include a Rosenbaum sensitivity analysis after your propensity-matched result.
-3. You should be defaulting to doing single imputation on missing data in the predictors of the propensity model (assuming MAR), after restricting to complete cases for the outcome and exposure (assuming MCAR).
+4. You should be defaulting to doing single imputation on missing data in the predictors of the propensity model (assuming MAR), after restricting to complete cases for the outcome and exposure (assuming MCAR).
 Using the terms (Missing At Random and Missing Completely At Random) helps.
 If you want to use multiple imputation, save it for the outcome model, rather than the propensity model, for this Project.
+5. The warning `glm.fit: fitted probabilities numerically 0 or 1 occurred` is a clear indication that you have a problem that must be fixed.
+Usually this is a sign that you have some categories (or combinations of categories) in which all subjects are in one of your two exposure groups.
+Collapse such categories profoundly will be my first piece of advice.

 ## Anika Krishna "Framing Mental Illness: Racial Disparities in Police Killings"